Notes on the Geography of Pakistan: Lahore: British

 We're at Charing Cross, a name that has survived the British Raj by more than 50 years.
-In a patch of grass, a marble pavilion by Bhai Ram Singh Mistri, at one time the deputy principal at the Mayo School of Arts.
-Did it just sit here?
+In a patch of grass, there's a marble pavilion by Bhai Ram Singh Mistri, at one time the deputy principal at the Mayo School of Arts.

 A closer view.
 Maybe you can see the glass-enclosed Qur'an.
 It's a late-comer.

-Here's the figure that used to be in the pavilion: a bronze statue of Victoria, cast in 1900, and moved to the Lahore Museum in 1951.
+Here's the figure that used to be in the pavilion: the bronze statue of Victoria, cast in 1900, was moved to the Lahore Museum in 1951.

 That museum is where Lockwood Kipling, Rudyard's father, worked for some years.

 Completed in 1893, the museum was built as part of the Victoria Jubilee Institute.

 The marble entrance, hinting at Shah Jahan, was added in 1905.
-The museum, while still popular, has fewer visitors than it used to: in recent years it's had about 250,000 visitors annually, down from about 400,000.
+The museum, while still popular, has fewer visitors than it used to: down from about 400,000 annually to about 250,000.
+Maybe Raj nostalgia is over.

 Across the street is the only statue of a human figure left in its original place in Lahore.
 Woolner was a long-serving professor of Sanskrit, as well as vice-chancellor of Punjab University between 1928 and 1936.
 One of the university buildings is behind him.
 The University, by the way, was created in 1870 with its first stated aim being the "the diffusion of European science as far as possible through the medium of the vernacular languages of the Punjab...."
 (Quoted in Aijazuddin, Lahore Recollected,2003, p.
-106. The university, in other words, departed from the famous policy, enunciated by Macauley, of Anglicizing education in India.)
+106.)

 Lahore Cathedral was completed in 1887 to a design by Oldrid Scott, son of Gilbert; the towers were added in 1913.
 Photographs from 1925 show additional spires, but they apparently didn't last, because they're missing from photographs from 1930.
 (Aijazzudin, 2003, pp. 131-2.)

 Roof repairs, done the hard way.